lpomfrey/django-debreach/README.rst

 django-debreach provides additional protection to Django's built in CSRF token masking by randomising the content length of each response.
-This is acheived by adding a random string of between 12 and 25 characters as a comment to the end of the HTML content.
+This is achieved by adding a random string of between 12 and 25 characters as a comment to the end of the HTML content.
 Note that this will only be applied to responses with a content type of ``text/html``.